 Maybe.
 DCS will take less if the amount taken will cause the parent to experience hardship.
 If the parent also owes the state back support, the money can be reduced.
 The parent must, however, show proof of financial difficulty before the fees may be reduced.

-If a parent is unsure whether they are the biological father of the child, they will be required to carry out a paternity test.
+If a parent is unsure whether they are the child’s biological father, they will be required to carry out a paternity test.
 The Superior Court can resolve parentage in a paternity case.
 The court may also address custody, visitation, and child support.

 Statute of Limitations